Written by David Domzalski

 Besides, if everyone is pulling from the same AI data, content is poised to become pretty boring and homogenous.
 Your own stories and experiences are what set you apart; they are your greatest asset as a copywriter!

-Storytelling was a crucial element in my auditing career.
-Usingplain language to describe complex programsand convey in-depth concepts allowed a variety of stakeholders to use (and understand) what we did.
+Storytelling is a crucial element in copywriting.
+Usingplain language to describe complex thoughts and convey in-depth concepts allows a variety of stakeholders to use (and understand) what a company does is one of the fundamental copywriting tips.
+For example, you coulduse storytelling in healthcareto describe how a specific diagnosis was made in a patient’s journey.

 What aboutarchitecture?
 You could tell the story of the idea behind a building and encourage readers to lean in as you break ground.